By Gina Morin, Design Intervention

 Take the time before your work day to do whatever it is you need to do to stay balanced—exercise, walk your dog, meditate, breakfast with your kids, reading the newspaper—whatever time you need, take it.
 Make this non-negotiable.
 (I block mine out on my calendar.
 This means no other meetings, no work during that time, no emails, etc.) This is your time to set yourself up for a productive day.

 Work When You are Working and Don't When You're Not.

 Simple idea, right?
-It's really difficult to implement, but when you can think about it that way, it really defines those boundaries.
-Working around the clock and being "connected" on our phones, social media, etc. 24/7 makes you less productive during work hours.
-It's really all about being present and focused on what you are supposed to be doing at that time.
+It's tough to implement, but when you can think about it that way, it defines those boundaries.
+Working around the clock and being "connected" to our phones, social media, etc. 24/7 makes you less productive during work hours.
+It's all about being present and focused on what you are supposed to be doing at that time.
 Same goes true for your personal life spilling into work time.
 If you don't set up these boundaries for yourself, who will?